tim-andes/mintapp-expenses-with-exclusions/README.md

 # mintapp-expenses-with-exclusions
-Small programming using pandas that takes the Mint app's Transactions(all) CSV and extrapolates all relevant average monthly expenses.
+Small program using pandas that takes the Mint app's Transactions(all) CSV and extrapolates all relevant average monthly expenses.